Huy-Ngo/acanban/_sources/req/use-case/other.rst.txt

 1. User selects "Supervisor" on search bar.
 2. User enters name of lecturer that his/her wants to search.
-3. System receive the search request including the name, and response with a list of lecturer matched with the provided name.
+3. System receives the search request including the name, and responds with a list of supervisors matching the provided name.

 Alternative Flow
 """"""""""""""""

 Invalid name
    If, in step 2, user enters a name with invalid characters, the system will display an alert message.
-User could either re-enters the name or cancel the operation.
+User could either re-enter the name or cancel the operation.

 Pre-Conditions